dewiedem/calcopp/README.md

 python -OO -m PyInstaller --name="sd2opp[.exe]" sd2opp.py
 ```

-The module *calcopp-gui* further relies on [PySimpleGUI](https://pypi.org/project/PySimpleGUI/), used in version X.X.X for compiling.
+The module *calcopp-gui* relies on [PySimpleGUI](https://pypi.org/project/PySimpleGUI/), used in version X.X.X for compiling.
+The module *sd2opp* relies on [NumPy](https://www.numpy.org/), used in version X.X.X for compiling.

 ### Modules *pdf2opp_2d* and *pdf2opp_3d*
 The source code adheres strictly to the specifications of Fortran2008.
 It has been compiled using GFortran from GCC X.X.X/X.X.X (Windows/Linux) with static linking, all symbol table and relocation information removed, and optimization level set to “O3”: